 Acai could help improve blood cholesterol by decreasing LDL and total cholesterol.
 This can be partly associated with plant sterols in Acai that prevent cholesterol absorption by the body.

-In one study, overweight individuals were put on Acai smoothies twice daily for a month, after which they did their blood work.
-This confirmed a decrease in both total and LDL cholesterol.
+In one study, overweight individuals were put on Acai smoothies twice daily for a month.
+After this, they did their blood work, which confirmed a decrease in both total and LDL cholesterol.

 It is considered safe to consume unless one is allergic to it.